mrbkiter/kudos/README.md

  ### Lambda Function

 As explained above, you would need 2 functions: slack integration and report builder func (slack and report folders respectively).
 The API Gateway should attach to slack integration function.

+  The lambda function would need starting with PROFILE=<your-profile>.
+If you take a look config folder, your settings would be placed in config file under pattern: config-<your_profile>.json.
+For example, if you start your lambda function with PROFILE=test, the function would find settings from file config-test.json in config folder.

   ### Slack configuration